rohit23ahuja/dev-ra-spring-batch-micrometer/README.md

 2. create a spring xml config project -- done 17 august
 3. integrate postgres and spring using xml config - done 17 august
 4. set up spring spring batch xml config project - done 17 august
-5. integate micrometer in above
+5. out of the box micrometer metrics
-6. integrate and learn how prometheus will come into picture
+6. install and configure prometheus
 7. set up grafana on local and dashboard config in the project
 8. define a custon and interesting spring batch job